daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D33: Feb 6 2018

+**Today's Progress**: Got disciplined!
+Used Pomodoro to keep me on track.
+Feeling good about what I achieved today.

 ## R2D32: Feb 5 2018

 **Today's Progress**: Made a wee express app for practice - learning that algorithm solutions are probably more simple than I think they are.